BMOC1/context.copymovetostorage/README.md

 # context.copymovetostorage

 Idea originated from AbelTesfaye /context.copytostorage.
 Didn't work in latest Kodi.
-With the assistance of AI, i upgraded to handle the latest KODI as of March of 2026.
+With AbelTesfay original code and the assistance of AI and my coding knowledge, i upgraded/rewrote to handle the latest KODI as of March of 2026.
 This is designed to copy/move files from one SMB path to another, and then update the library for the destination folder.

 I use this because i have a path that is outside of the normal library.
 Where the files originate from.
 I wanted to be able to copy them to my smb paths where the kodi library scan within KODI.
 After the copy is succesful, it will give you a query as to whether you wish to delete the source.